crokobit/hugo_blog/content/PL_note.md

 The syntax of a function type is “argument types” -> “result type” where the argument types are separated by *

-Determine e type t in the static envirement extended (previous type binding) with the all xn type binding.
+Determine e type t in the static environment extended (previous type binding) with the all xn type binding.

 x0 is the type of (t1 * t2 * ... * tn) => t